-10 Top-Rated Day Trips from Philadelphia
+14 Top-Rated Day Trips from Philadelphia

 Just a little farther afield, you can explore the peaceful countryside and villages where Amish, Mennonite, and other farm families live a life that seems worlds away from Philadelphia's busy streets.
 Along with the collections of fine and decorative arts that fill the du Pont estate of Winterthur, art lovers can visit the studio and home of artist N.C.
 Wyeth and admire his works at a dedicated museum.

 But if Philadelphia has whetted your appetite for more city life, hop a train to New York City or the nation's capital of Washington, D.C.
 You can spend a day in either city, marveling at Manhattan's skyscrapers or absorbing the history and grandeur of the US Capitol and the monuments on the National Mall.

-1 Gettysburg National Military Park
+1. Gettysburg National Military Park, PA